 Walking down a country lane, I turn a corner and catch my first sight of the 12th century, Amberley Castle, in the South Downs National Park in the south of England.
 I have lived all my life just 15 miles away yet had never visited before.
-When my mother asked me what I would like for my 50th birthday I knew straight away – afternoon tea at Amberley Castle.
+When my mother asked me what I would like for my 50th birthday I knew straight away – afternoon tea at Amberley Castle in West Sussex.

 As we head towards the castle I ask Neill, my fiancé, to drop me off before we could even see it so that I can walk the rest of the way.
 As it comes into view the castle and lawns look suitable impressive in the winter sunshine.
 The car park is discretely hidden off to the right behind some trees so doesn’t spoil the view.
 As I walk a little nearer I spot the pretty little tree house looking out across the lawns where afternoon tea can be taken in the summer I’m told.